 The College of Education is the academic partner for the Teach for America program in the St. Louis and Kansas City regions.
 This program offers coursework toward Missouri teacher certification as well as opportunities to concurrently obtain a Master of Education degree.
 Admittance is done through the national and regional Teach for America offices, and admittance to the UMSL Graduate School.

 The Nonprofit Management & Leadership Program offers comprehensive education and training for professional staff, board members, and other leaders of nonprofit and voluntary organizations, as well as students and others wishing to explore a future in the field.
 The program offers noncredit seminars, workshops, and conferences, both on and off campus.

 The College of Nursing offers an RN–BSN program that provides a seamless articulation to facilitate obtaining the BSN degree for registered nurses on campus, online and off campus each semester.
 Currently, the college offers the RN–BSN courses at the University of Missouri-St. Louis, St. Charles Community College, Forest Park Community College, West County Continuing Education Center and Mercy Hospital in St. Louis.
-The MSN/FNP Program is offered at various outreach sites, depending on interest.

 The College of Optometry offers COPE-approved advanced higher education programs that meet the requirements of state boards for individual relicensing.
 The dissemination of research data along with interactive panel programs of discussions of current issues are developed to advance clinical vision care.